Closed Loop Gain Solution

 How to calculate Closed Loop Gain?

 The Closed Loop Gain formula is defined as the gain that results when we apply negative feedback to "tame" the open-loop gain.
-The closed-loop gain can be calculated if we know the open-loop gain and the amount of feedback (what fraction of the output voltage is negatively fed back to the input) is calculated using Gain with Feedback = 1/Feedback Factor.
+The closed-loop gain can be calculated if we know the open-loop gain and the amount of feedback (what fraction of the output voltage is negatively fed back to the input) is calculated using Closed-Loop Gain = 1/Feedback Factor.
 To calculate Closed Loop Gain, you need Feedback Factor (β).
 With our tool, you need to enter the respective value for Feedback Factor and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know